Levi Olmstead

 Whatfix is an all-in-one growth engine designed to help product-led teams understand their users, educate them at scale, and build loveable experiences.

-• In-app guidance: Coach users through your product with contextual cues and experiences
+- In-App Guidance: Coach users through your product with contextual cues and experiences

-• Self-help support: Equip users to resolve issues at their convenience with step-by-step guides
+- Self Help: Equip users to resolve issues at their convenience with step-by-step guides

 Learn how Whatfix can help you build engaging product experiences with our user engagement platform that’s designed for scale.